 \section{Abstract}

-We provide a complete understanding of the rational homology of the space of long links of $m$ strands in $\mathbb{R}^d$, when $d > 5$.
+We provide a complete understanding of the rational homology of the space of long links of $m$ strands in $\mathbb{R}^d$, when $d \geq 4 $.
 First, we construct explicitly a cosimplicial chain complex, $L^{\bullet}_*$, whose totalization is quasi-isomorphic to the singular chain complex of the space of long links.
-Next we show (using the fact that the Bousfield-Kan spectral sequence associated to $L^{\bullet}_*$ collapses at the $E^2$ page) that the homology Bousfield-Kan spectral sequence associated to the Munson-Voli\'c cosimplicial model for the space of long links collapses at the $E^2$ page rationally, and this solves a conjecture of Munson-Voli\'c.
-Our method enables us also to determine the rational homology of the high dimensional analogues of spaces of long links.
-The last result of this paper states that the radius of convergence of the Poincar\'e series for the space of long links (modulo immersions) tends to zero as $m$ goes to the infinity.
+Next we show, using the fact that the Bousfield-Kan spectral sequence associated to $L^{\bullet}_*$ collapses at the $E^2$ page, that the homology Bousfield-Kan spectral sequence associated to the Munson-Voli\'c cosimplicial model for the space of long links collapses at the $E^2$ page rationally, solving a conjecture of Munson-Voli\'c.
+Our method enables us also to determine the rational homology of high dimensional analogues of spaces of long links.
+Our last result states that the radius of convergence of the Poincar\'e series for the space of long links (modulo immersions) tends to zero as $m$ goes to the infinity.